 Colorado lightning strike victim identified, still in critical condition

-A woman who was knocked unconscious by a bolt of lightning Thursday evening in Superior has been identified, the Boulder County Sheriff's Office confirmed Saturday morning.
+A woman who was knocked unconscious by a bolt of lightning Thursday evening in Superior has been identified.

 View CBS News In